postsharp/Metalama.Documentation/content/conceptual/sdk/scaffolding.md

 If the consuming projects are not part of the same solution as the Metalama extension projects, they need to:

-* reference the main package of the extension, produced from the weaver project.
+* Reference the main package of the extension, produced from the weaver project.

 ### Example